diektronics/tvd/README.md

-This project is aimed to learn Go.
+This project is aimed at learning Go.

-As a side effect, it will free me from manually download every day the TV series I am currently following.
+As a side effect, it will free me from manually downloading every day the TV series I am currently following.

 The general design is as follows:
 * Get RSS from rlsbb.com
 * If it has changed, compare with list of interesting series and check if new episodes are available
-* Find NETLOAD links for 720p downloads
+* Find preferred downloader links for 720p downloads
 * Get the files in paralel using a pool of workers
   * Rename the files and copy them over to their destination:
     * Series we keep